jackokring/mint-python-adapta/README.md

    the `hatch` documentation), making `pip install xapp-adapta` work maybe?
 5. A `pip install` would need a once `àdapta_make_local` for desktop Linux installs.
 Fancy icons and mimetypes

+## Interesting Things

+The 3-way split of `C++`/`Python`/`LuaJIT-5.1` can solve most problems.
+The `C++` takes the role of ultimate fast without going rusty.
+The `Python` takes the role of glue and any ML via extensive modules from its community. `Lua` takes the role of a compact and reasonably fast interface to an alternate small scene due to a very compact language embedding, and documentation that you can read within a night.